webqit/port-plus/README.md

 ## Design Concepts

 Port+ is an API mirror of the Web Messaging APIs built for advanced use cases.
-An instance of `BroadcastChannelPlus`, for example, gives you the same standard `BroadcastChannel` instance, but with extended capabilities.
+An instance of `BroadcastChannelPlus`, for example, gives you the same standard `BroadcastChannel` instance, but better.

-The mental model of the existing Web Messaging APIs, and where Port+ comes in, is as follows:
+The following is the mental model of the existing Web Messaging APIs.
+The Port+ equivalent comes next.

 ### 1. The Web's Messaging APIs at a Glance